unl-pal/typechange-bot/README.md

 Sitter-related Python dependencies are available in the worker's environment.

+These can be cloned locally by running `git submodule update --init`.

 ### Redis

 A running Redis-compatible server accessible from head node and all